-For the Three Months Ended

-April 3, 2020 March 29, 2019

-(in tho usands)

-Costs from transition services agreement \$ 4,140 \$
+For the Three Months Ended For the Six Months Ended July 3, 2020 June 28, 2019 July 3, 2020 June 28, 2019 (in the ousands) ) Costs from transition services agreement \$ 4,373 \$ \$ 8,513 \$

 Upon closing the sale of our former Distribution business, the Company entered into a transition services agreement ("TSA") with the buyer, pursuant to which the Company agreed to support the information technology, human resources and benefits, tax and treasury functions of the Distribution business for six to twelve months.
-The buyer has the option to extend the support period for up to an additional year for certain services.
-The Company incurred \$4.1 million in costs associated with the TSA in the three-month fiscal period ended April 3, 2020.
-These costs were partially offset by \$3.0 million in income earned from the TSA included in income from transition services agreement, which is below operating income on the Company's Condensed Consolidated Statement of Operations.
+The buyer has exercised the option to extend the support period for up to an additional year for certain information technology services.
+The buyer has the right to terminate individual services at any point over the renewal term and has began to terminate certain services during the third quarter of 2020.
+The Company incurred \$4.4 million and \$8.5 million in costs associated with the TSA in the three-month and six-month fiscal periods ended July 3, 2020, respectively.
+These costs were partially offset by \$3.1 million and \$6.0 million in the three-month and six-month fiscal periods ended July 3, 2020, respectively, in income earned from the TSA included in income from transition services agreement, which is below operating income on the Company's Condensed Consolidated Statement of Operations.